junxit/us-congress-bills-111/bill.md

 ## § 3.
 Cold weather survival training

-- **(a)** *Report* The Commandant of the Coast Guard shall report to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate on the efficacy of cold weather survival training conducted by the Coast Guard in Coast Guard District 17 over the preceding 5 years.
+The Commandant of the Coast Guard shall report to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate on the efficacy of cold weather survival training conducted by the Coast Guard in Coast Guard District 17 over the preceding 5 years.
 The report shall include plans for conducting such training in fiscal years 2010 through 2013.
-- **(b)** *Authorization of appropriations for training* There are authorized to be appropriated to the Secretary of Homeland Security $150,000 to carry out cold weather survival training in Coast Guard District 17.

 ## § 4.
 Fishing vessel safety